-A number of measures would be incorporated into the proposed development to reduce and minimise the potential effect on landscape character and visual amenity.
-These measures have been developed with reference to local landscape character and the criteria set out in policy GP1, EC1 and EC10 of the Powys Unitary Development Plan.
+A number of measures would be incorporated into the development to reduce and minimise the potential effect on landscape character and visual amenity.
+These measures have been developed with reference to local landscape character and the criteria set out in Powys Local Development Plan.
 Full detail is provided at Chapter 4.

-The site selection process set out to ensure that a suitable site was identified.
+The site selection process sets out to ensure that a suitable site was identified.
 This included consideration of setting and context to ensure that the final solution was as appropriate as possible to the end use.

 Design Consultants have been involved from the beginning of formulation of development proposals for the site.
-The proposed solution, set out in the Development Description (Chapter

-4) and the Design and Access Statement has been design to create as minimal an impact on the local area as possible.
+The proposed solution, set out in the Development Description (Chapter 4) and the Design and Access Statement has been design to create as minimal an impact on the local area as possible.
 The design of the buildings has been led by their functionality and the requirement to create little adverse impact on the surrounding area.
 The building heights are as low as practically possible.

-A sympathetic selection of materials is included in the proposed development to complement the surrounding landscape; reflective materials and bright colours have been avoided wherever possible.
+A sympathetic selection of materials is included in the development to complement the surrounding landscape; reflective materials and bright colours have been avoided wherever possible.

-Lighting of the site would only be required during working hours in winter months and during bird catching, during bird catching lighting would be kept as low as practically possible.
+Lighting of the site is required during working hours in winter months and during bird catching.
+During bird catching lighting is kept as low as practically possible.
 Appropriate cowls / shielding of lights would be instigated, the light spread would be minimised through use of directional lighting and hours of lighting would be kept to a minimum to reduce disturbance.